Xesme/theApron/README.md

 * As a user I would like to be able to edit my profile, in order to add information, such as: name, age, location, work history, skills, and accomplishments.

-* As a user I would like to search the site by  users name or by business.

 * As a user I would like the ability to connect with other users by private messaging.

+* As a user I would like to add users to 'my connections'.

 ## Wish List (continued development)

-* As a user I would like to add users to 'my connections'.
+* As a user I would like to search the site by  users name or by business.
-  * This will require modules.
+  * This will require Yelp Fusion Api.

 * As a user I would like to add status updates 'my story'.
-  * This will require modules.
+  * This will require modules and further research.

 * As a user I would like to view 'my connections' stories on my homepage feed.
-  * This will require modules.
+* This will require modules and further research.

 ## Implementation Plan